 Key Considerations when Planning a BGA Routing Strategy

-Here’s some background on why fanout strategies matter.
+Here’s some background on why fanout strategies matter, along with detailing what is fanout in PCB Design.
 Ball grid arrays (BGAs) are used in many of today’s semiconductor devices and microprocessors.
 BGA packaging involves a growing number of I/Os, making signal escape routing a significant engineering challenge for PCB designers.
 Fine pitch BGAs often require diagonal placement of via capture pads.
 Flared dog bone fanout can allow for effective partitioning, and it is a preferred method for fanout of BGA pads.
 With BGAs’ growing prevalence, design density and complexity, higher pin number, and shrinking size, coming up with clear board routing guidelines with high-pin and fine-pitch BGAs is an evolving challenge.

-The task of the PCB designer is to develop fanout strategies that don’t negatively impact board fabrication quality and manufacturability.
-An effective routing strategy involves a number of variables, including:
+The task of the Printed Circuit Board designer is to develop fanout strategies that don’t negatively impact board fabrication quality and manufacturability.
+An effective circuit board routing strategy involves a number of variables, including:

 I/O pin number